The Bluestack Way Part One Donegal Town to Lough Eske

 There is a mountain on either side of the gap – the mountain you see on your left is Croagh Connallach (Conal’s Mountain) and the mountain on your right is (Eoghan’s Mountain).
 From 1882 right through to 1959, a spectacular rail journey could be made through the gap on An Muc Dubh or The Black Pig train.
 Today, there is no commercial railway in the county, one of only three counties without any rail line (but arguably the one most deserving one to truly enjoy its scenery).

 Local Donegal Town John Boyce had a nom de plume of Paul Peppergrass and as a writer, he may be known to some of our elder American cousins.
-One of Peppergrass’s best known works was called ‘Shandy Maguire’.
-The book was so popular with the Irish in America that it was dramatised and for many years was a feature of stage productions on St. Patrick’s Night – the setting and characters of this perennial favourite were Barnesmore and its people.
+One of Peppergrass’s best known works was a book called ‘Shandy Maguire’.
+The book was so popular with the Irish in America that it was dramatised by James Pilgrim and for many years was a feature of stage productions on St. Patrick’s Night – the setting and characters of this perennial favourite were Barnesmore and its people.
 We’ll be telling you more about him at the end of this part of the tour and his family name also features as you enjoy a walk in the woods by the banks of Lough Eske.

 The verdant hallway ends and you’ll be turning left down a steep hill, over the Eske river and up a hill until you get to a crossroads.
 Follow the Bluestack Way signs until you get to the signs for Lough Eske Castle.
 Lough Eske marks the end of Day One on the Bluestack Way.
 We suggest you enjoy the wonderful surroundings of Lough Eske and get in touch with local tour guide, Patsy McNulty, to see and hear more about the area.
 He also has a great self-catering house overlooking the lough if you’re interested in waking up to a wonderful view.
 Ask also about taking a walk around Ardnamona.
-Another highly-regarded local B&B is Eas Dun Lodge B&B
+Another highly-regarded local B&B is Noreen McGinty’s The Arches.

 Once timber had become scarce in Ireland, as the land became denuded due to the demands of her ever-increasing population, people began getting fuel from the bog.
 A day in the bog began with a walk to, and finished with a walk from, “the moss” as the bogs were known locally.
 Turf was cut and then dried in the summer sun, so that it could be used to warm homesteads and cook food in the open hearths of the thatched cottages.